GlacioHack/xdem/docs/source/comparison.rst

 The DEMCollection object
 ------------------------
-Keeping track of multiple DEMs can be difficult when many different extents, resolutions and CRSs are involved, and :class:`xdem.demcollection.DEMCollection` is ``xdem``'s answer to make this simple.
+Keeping track of multiple DEMs can be difficult when many different extents, resolutions and CRSs are involved, and :class:`xdem.demcollection.DEMCollection` is xDEM's answer to make this simple.
 We need metadata on the timing of these products.
 The DEMs can be provided with the ``datetime=`` argument upon instantiation, or the attribute could be set later.
 Multiple outlines are provided as a dictionary in the shape of ``{datetime: outline}``.